 When will iOS 14 be available?

-If you want to try out the update on their iPhone months before release, take a look at how to get iOS 14 right now.
+If you want to try out the update on your iPhone before release, take a look at how to get iOS 14 right now.

 Which iPhone models will be able to use iOS 14?